mixmesh/keydir/demo/README.md

 }
 ```

-Use http://localhost:4436/update to modify already existing keys.
+The "update" request URI must be used to modify already existing keys.

 ## Logout with the fingerprint associated with bob.key

+Use the bob.key session ticket logout from the kdeydir service:

 ```
 $ BODY="{\"sessionTicket\": \"${BOB_TICKET}\"}"